Plotting and Motivation

 Alicia Rasley (blog) is a wildly talented writer and teacher who should get more recognition than she does.
 I bought her e-book in PDF, Discovering the Story Within, before people were even reading e-books.
-(My only complaint: it’s full of awesome worksheets, but the PDF is protected against copying, pasting, highlighting–anything you right-click to do, so printing is difficult.)
+(My only complaint: it’s full of awesome worksheets, but the PDF is protected against copying, pasting, highlighting–anything you right-click to do, so filling them out in a word-processing program is impossible.)

 Plotting